-I’ve heard so many good things about apple cider vinegar and was determined to figure out if it lived up to the hype.
-So I decided to do a little experiment on myself by taking a shot of apple cider vinegar each day for seven days.
-At the end of seven days, I’d assess how I felt and if I felt any improvements in my health.
+I decided to do a little experiment on myself by taking a shot of apple cider vinegar each day for seven days.
+At the end of seven days, I’d assess how I felt and if I believed the shot resulted in any improvements in my health.

-Mind you, I didn’t expect to experience major breakthroughs; rather, I wanted to give it a try and see how it made me feel and if it was worth continuing my efforts to take a shot a day.
-Plus, I had a variety of fun apple cider vinegar flavors on tap thanks to Ethan’s.
+Mind you, I didn’t expect to experience major breakthroughs; rather, I wanted to give it a try and see how it made me feel and if it was worth continuing my efforts to take a daily shot.
+Plus, I had a variety of fun apple cider vinegar flavors on tap thanks to my collaboration with Ethan’s.

 I decided to do a daily apple cider vinegar shot-a-day challenge for several health-promoting reasons:

 I don’t know about you, but I definitely packed on a few pounds over the holidays.
 I had fun (too much fun) whipping up holiday recipes to share on this blog.
 Like most Americans, come January, I was done with eating junk and ready to put in the hard work to shed a few of the excess holiday pounds.